bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

 The |ivy-engine| is configured by files.
 They are located in the :file:`/configuration` directory of the engine.
-The :ref:`ivy-yaml` file contains the most important entries that define the environment and runtime behaviour of the |ivy-engine|.
+The :ref:`ivy-yaml` file contains the most important entries that define the environment and runtime behavior of the |ivy-engine|.

 .. literalinclude:: includes/ivy-full.yaml
   :language: yaml